differentialprivacy/differentialprivacy/_posts/2020-08-31-private-pac.md

 is concerned about: *does privacy in machine learning come at a price?*
 Machine learning has been, over the past decades, immensely successful;
 and privacy concerns are now front and center in many critical applications.
-Is there a trade-off there -- and if so, how does it manifest itself?
+Is there a trade-off there &mdash; and if so, how does it manifest itself?

 To even start to address this question, one needs a formalization of